20 of the Top Famous Scottish Bands of All Time

-So here is my purely personal take on who I think would be the top Scottish bands based on many factors such as quality, influence, popularity and success but not necessarily all of the above.
+So this a list of 20 of the top famous Scottish bands of all time based on many factors such as quality, influence, popularity, and success but not necessarily all of the above.
 Solo artists are not included as this is purely about groups.

 The group broke up in 1982 before reforming in 1989 and despite various line-up changes are still working today and very popular in America where their music has crossed over the supposed colour lines of R&B.

 Best song: "Pick Up the Pieces"

 The Rollers were a 1970s pop phenomenon not only in the UK but the also had success in America.